bradymiller/bradymiller.github.io/todo/index.md

 ### MU2
 1. Fill out paperwork.
-1. G3 items to work on: report turned in; awaiting response.
+1. G3 items to work on: report revision is pending.
 1. Test A1 on 9/1.
 1. Current budget is Visolve develop/testing G3 item fee which is $1500 plus fee to test A1.